 4. The Silver Linings Playbook by Matthew Quick

 Love is far from perfect, and nobody knows that more than New York Times best-selling author, Matthew Quick.
-His heart-warming and humorous, debut novel is a real slap-in-the-face reminder that everyone is capable of finding love – even those who feel completely lost and hopeless.
-It will take the novel’s troubled central character, Pat Peoples, a failed marriage, several years in a psychiatric hospital, and some reluctant downtime with his parents in his childhood home to find his happy ending (aka his “silver lining”).
+His heart-warming and humorous debut novel is a slap-in-the-face reminder that everyone is capable of finding love – even those who feel completely lost and hopeless, like the novel’s troubled protagonist, Pat Peoples.
+It takes this hapless hero one failed marriage, several years in a psychiatric hospital, and some reluctant downtime with his parents in his childhood home to find his happy ending – or ‘silver lining’.
 Throw some adorable, quirky characters and several crazy dance classes into the mix, and you’ve got yourself a modern day love story that is soulful, realistic, and unapologetically weird.

 5. The World of Suzie Wong

-Who would have thought you could find true love in Wan Chai?!
-Long before the days of vodka jelly shots and late night trips to “Duskies”, there lived an aspiring British painter and a feisty Chinese prostitute who, against all odds, struck up a beautiful love affair amid the bustling bars of the red light district.
-If you took this 1950s based tale and replaced the red taxis with rustic rickshaws, and the sailors with bankers, you’d pretty much have yourself a token Ladies’ Night in the Wanch (no, we don’t mean the rock bar.)
-The only difference – apart from the gorgeous Cheongsams – is that these two lovebirds don’t end up gorging on Ebeneezer’s kebabs until 5am after boozing on the town – but hey, that’s modern romance for you!
-Following the popular formula that made films like Moulin Rouge and Pretty Woman an instant hit with romantics the world over, The World of Suzie Wong is charming, fun, and oh-so-fashionable darling.
+Who would have thought that you could find true love in Wan Chai?
+Long before the days of Ladies’ Night and late night trips to “Duskies”, there lived an aspiring British painter and a feisty Chinese prostitute who, against all odds, struck up a beautiful love affair amid the bustling bars of the red light district.
+If you took this 1950s based tale and replaced the red taxis with rustic rickshaws, and the sailors with bankers, you’d pretty much have yourself a token night out in the Wanch (and no, we don’t mean the rock bar).
+The only difference, aside from the gorgeous Cheongsam costumes, is that these two lovebirds don’t end up gorging on Ebeneezer’s kebabs at 5am – but hey, that’s modern romance for you.
+Following the popular formula that made films like Moulin Rouge and Pretty Woman an instant hit with romantics the world over, The World of Suzie Wong is charming, fun, and oh-so-retro darling.

 6. The Little Prince by Antoine de Saint-Exupéry

 “All grown-ups were once children … but only few of them remember it.”
 What’s that got to do with love, right?
 Well, a lot actually, and you’ll see why when you navigate the pages of this universally adored children’s book, which is really meant for grown-ups.
-Aside from the many invaluable lessons this book teaches us about life, it’s real purpose is to show us that only by creating meaningful connections with other human beings (aka “taming” them), can we understand our true place in the world around us and begin to unravel the secret mysteries of the universe.
+Aside from the many invaluable lessons this book teaches us about life, it’s real purpose is to show us that only by creating meaningful connections with other human beings (aka “taming” them), can we understand our true place in the world and begin to unravel the secret mysteries of the universe.
 See, I told you it wasn’t really for kids.
-And how does The Little Prince do that exactly?
-Why, by telling the story of a little, blonde boy who abandons his asteroid home – and beloved rose – to travel to different planets with a friendly fox and save the universe from doom, of course.
+And how does the book do this exactly?
+Why, by telling the story of a little blonde boy who abandons his asteroid home, and beloved rose, to travel to different planets with a friendly fox and save the universe from doom, of course.
 With such colossal themes, it’s no surprise that this is the fourth most-translated book in the world and is enjoyed in more than 250 languages and dialects.
-For such a short story, The Little Prince makes a big impression, as it leaves us asking profound questions about life, love, and what it all means.
-I guess we are still curious, little nippers after all!
+For such a short story, The Little Prince makes a big impression, as it leaves us asking some deeply profound questions about life, love, and what it all means.
+I guess we are still curious little nippers after all.

-Available to buy at Joint Publishing (HK) ($86)
+Available to buy at Joint Publishing (HK) (HKD86)

 7. Birdsong by Sebastian Faulks

-A novel based on the unimaginable horrors encountered by soldiers in the trenches during the First World War might be the last place you would ever expect to find romance, but this historical drama contains more passion, lust, and erotic scenes than a Mills and Boon rag.
-The intensely romantic, yet stunningly realistic novel, Birdsong, spans three generations of a family, jumping back and forth between war-torn France and 1970s England.
+A novel based on the unimaginable horrors encountered by soldiers in the trenches during the First World War might not spring to mind as a celebrated love story, but this historical drama contains more passion, lust, and erotic scenes than a Mills and Boon rag.
+The intensely romantic, yet stunningly realistic novel spans three generations of a family, jumping back and forth between war-torn France and 1970s England.
 The story follows Elizabeth Benson as she attempts to recover an understanding of her grandfather, Stephen Wraysford, and his experience of the war.
-What Lizzy never knew, however, is that naughty grandad embarked on a tempestuous love affair with a married French woman (and the wife of his boss) before it all kicked off.
-This critically-acclaimed masterpiece delves so deep into the complexities of love and human connection (between both lovers and comrades) that you’ll feel like you’re down in the trenches yourself.
-It will also make you question what grandad really got up to before he met grandma.
-Saucy stuff!
+What Lizzy never knew, however, is that naughty grandad embarked on a tempestuous love affair with a married French woman (and the wife of his boss) before the war broke out.
+This critically-acclaimed masterpiece delves so deep into the complexities of love and human connection (between both lovers and comrades) that you’ll feel like you’re down there in the trenches with them.
+It might also make you question what grandad really got up to before he met grandma.

-Is there a formula to finding the perfect mate?
-We all have our checklist when it comes to dating, but socially awkward genetics professor, Don Tillman, takes it one step further on his quest for “the one”.
-He devises a sixteen-page scientifically based survey to filter out the smokers, drinkers, and other less desirables.
+Is there a formula to finding the perfect partner?
+We all have our checklist when it comes to dating, but socially awkward genetics professor, Don Tillman, takes this one step further during his quest for ‘the one’.
+He devises a sixteen-page scientifically based survey to filter out the smokers, drinkers, and other less desirables, to help him crack the code.
 Sounds like a winning formula, right?
 Now enter feisty Rosie Jarman.
-This hilarious, charming, and feel-good novel by Graeme Simsion is a heart-warming reminder that there’s always hope for the ‘unlucky in love’, and that sometimes a happy ending can only be found by leaving your comfort zone.
-This adorable story might appeal more to the ladies even though, ironically, it’s written by a man.
+This hilarious, charming, and feel-good novel by Graeme Simsion is a heart-warming reminder that there is always hope for those who are unlucky in love, and that sometimes a happy ending can only be found by leaving your comfort zone.
+This adorable story might appeal more to the ladies even though, ironically, it is written by a man.